zhangtao2022/DSFN/README.md

 This repository contains the code for the paper: Kernel Relative-prototype Spectral Filtering for Few-shot Learning

 ## Citation:
-If you use this code, please cite our paper:
+%If you use this code, please cite our paper:

 ```
 @inproceedings{Zhang2022dsfn,